Showing posts with label cracker barrel. Show all posts

 2018 Aug 16, Road to Southaven, MS

-Sometimes we plan trips, and sometimes we just wear it.
+Sometimes we plan trips, and sometimes we just go with the flow.
 Today was a wing-it day.

-I said I had been to the Train Bridge many times but had not been lately.
+I said I had been to the Train Bridge many times, but I hadn't been lately.

 So off we go to check out the new mural of a train, which I was told is not finished.